 - Yaiba Invoked but subverted by the hero: when a mysterious, white-clad beauty note asks for shelter in the group's hut during a snow blizzard, Yaiba accuses her of being the Yukionna.
 She points out that she would otherwise melt near the fire.

-- The Marvel comic series Blade has a tribe of vampires that could turn themselves into ice shards and had mild control over weather alongside their normal vampire abilities called Yiki-Onna.
+- Blade has a tribe of vampires that could turn themselves into ice shards and had mild control over weather alongside their normal vampire abilities called Yiki-Onna.
 Of course some (if not all) of them were male.

-- In DC Comics Presents #46, Superman and the Global Guardians fight a group of magical villains, one of whom was Yuki-Onna.
+- DC Comics Presents: In issue #46, Superman and the Global Guardians fight a group of magical villains, one of whom was Yuki-Onna.
 It's not clear if she was an actual nature spirit or just a Japanese sorceress with a specialty in ice spells.

 - In Stories from Steven's Future, one appears as the main antagonist of the second Halloween arc, trying to kill the Yukino family, Vihaan, and Mystery.
 It turns out she was being blackmailed by a businessman who wanted to tear down Grandma Yukino's house and turn it into an arcade.

-- One appears in the segment "The Blizzard" of Akira Kurosawa's last movie Dreams, in which a man wandering through a blizzard and succumbing to the cold sees the creature just before dying.
+- Akira Kurosawa's Dreams: One appears in the segment "The Blizzard", in which a man wandering through a blizzard and succumbing to the cold sees the creature.
 It's generally seen in the west among those unfamiliar with Japanese folklore as an example of surrealism in the film.

 - Kwaidan: Stories and Studies of Strange Things (1904) by Western author Lafcadio Hearn, who moved to Japan in 1890 and became a naturalized citizen, contains the first ever recorded Yuki-onna folktale which Hearn got from an informant.
 The story goes that a woodcutter is spared by one during a blizzard after she'd already frozen his older master to death, because he is young and handsome.
 She warns him never to speak of this to anyone, or else she would find and kill him.
 Unsure if it was all just a dream, he later falls in love with a girl named Oyuki, and they marry and have ten children.
 One night, he tells his wife about the snow woman, and sure enough she reveals her true form.
 She spares him only for the sake of their children, but she dissolves into mist and is never seen again.

-- Non-Japanese example: The Velvets from Neil Gaiman's Neverwhere are very clearly related - one offers to guide the protagonists to Islington's hall and steals Richard's heat with a kiss.
+- Neverwhere: The Velvets are very clearly related — one offers to guide the protagonists to Islington's hall and steals Richard's heat with a kiss.
 The Marquis makes her give it back, though.

-- In the MythQuest episode "Minokichi", Alex steps into the role of the titular mythical character via the Cyber Museum: a Yuki-Onna freezes his mentor to death in his sleep but spares Minokichi for his youth and beauty, then later appears to him in disguise to become his lover.
+- MythQuest: In "Minokichi", Alex steps into the role of the titular mythical character via the Cyber Museum: a Yuki-Onna freezes his mentor to death in his sleep but spares Minokichi for his youth and beauty, then later appears to him in disguise to become his lover.
+This version refers to the Yuki-Onna as a vampire and has her drink her victims' blood, rather than just steal their warmth.

 - Super Sentai: